PMTDVA/7-Super-Tool-Auto-Hack-Game/README.md

 7.Hackers#3446

+Updating now to a better menu , with login form , and updated GUI of the tool , also adding some new stuff i will let you know about in few hours
 Updated to 27.4.2021 :
  >> Fixed Some GUI , instead that black white view of the background on higher performance PCs.